MIT-Emerging-Talent/ET6-CDSP-group-06-repo/README.md

-# ET6 This project explores how data science, collaboration, and domain expertise

-intersect to solve real-world problems.
-We have successfully completed **Milestone 4: Communicating Results**, translating our data analysis findings into actionable insights for stakeholders through an interactive dashboard demonstrating the **0.91 correlation** between student engagement and academic performance.
+# Student Engagement Analytics: A Data Science Approach to Educational Outcomes

-Collaborative Data Science Project – Group 06
+## Collaborative Data Science Project – Group 06: The Animus⚛️

 [![CI Status](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-06-repo/actions/workflows/ci-checks.yml/badge.svg)](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-06-repo/actions/workflows/ci-checks.yml)

-Welcome to our MIT Emerging Talent Collaborative Data Science Project repository.
+This project explores how data science, collaboration, and domain expertise intersect to solve real-world problems in education.
+Our research demonstrates a **0.91 correlation** between student engagement and academic performance, providing educational institutions with actionable insights through interactive analytics dashboards.

+## 👋 Meet the Team

+We are **The Animus⚛️** from the 2025 MIT Emerging Talent program.
+Our team brings together diverse perspectives, technical backgrounds, and cultural experiences to explore real-world applications of data science and contribute meaningful insights to educational technology.

+---

+This project explores how data science, collaboration, and domain expertise intersect to solve real-world problems in education.
+Our research demonstrates a **0.91 correlation** between student engagement and academic performance, providing educational institutions with actionable insights through interactive analytics dashboards.

 This project explores how data science, collaboration, and domain expertise intersect to solve real-world problems.
 We are currently